seurat-atreides/RICOH_SP-204_Toner-Chip-Reset/README.md

 	+-----------+          +-----------+

-IC2 buses are very common on embedded systems.
-For example, smartphones use them to connect the touchscreen or the motion sensor to the main processor chip.
-There is plenty of documentation, i like [this one from saleae](http://support.saleae.com/hc/en-us/articles/200730905-Learn-I2C-Inter-Integrated-Circuit).
+The I2C bus is very common on embedded systems.
+For example: smartphones use it to connect the touchscreen or the motion sensor to the main processor chip.
+There is plenty of documentation, I recommend this one:
+[this one from saleae](http://support.saleae.com/hc/en-us/articles/200730905-Learn-I2C-Inter-Integrated-Circuit).

 The full specification is avavailable at: http://www.i2c-bus.org/

-For your particalar printer, it might be an SPI bus instead of an I2C bus.
-But this does not really matter: the analysis procedure is the same.

-# Step 1: the circuit
+# Step 2: The chip circuit

+To do this it is necessary to know what I2C EEPROM is used in the circuit.
-The first step is to analyse the circuit.
-Here you should gather as much information as you can:
+Try to gather as much information as you can:

 * Read the part number and search it on the Internet.
 * Search if other people have shared information about your printer.

-In my case, the chip looked like an EEPROM memory.
-This is was confirmed by two blogs discussing other model Ricoh printers:
+In this case, the chip looked like an EEPROM memory.
+This has been confirmed by two blogs discussing other RICOH printer models:

 * http://www.mikrocontroller.net/topic/369267
 * https://esdblog.org/ricoh-sp-c250dn-laser-printer-toner-hack/